Keep Your Poinsettia Alive After Christmas

 What To Look for When Buying a Poinsettia

-Did you know that the red “flowers” that characterize the Poinsettia aren’t really flowers at all?
+Fun fact: the red “flowers” that characterize the Poinsettia aren’t really flowers at all!

-They’re actually a cluster of leaves that have turned from green to red and the correct name for them is a “bract”.
+They’re actually a cluster of leaves known as a “bract” that has turned from green to red.

 Making sure you buy a healthy Poinsettia will give you a long-lasting plant to enjoy throughout the winter, and will give you a better chance to keep your Poinsettia alive so that you can enjoy it as long as possible.